Napier Javelin: Development and design

-In 1930 D. Napier & Son identified a market for light aircraft engines, noting that light aircraft cost much the same as their cars used to and were being purchased by much the same class of gentleman.
+In 1930 D. Napier & Son identified a market for light aircraft engines, noting that light aircraft cost much the same as their car and were being bought by much the same class of person.
 Frank Halford had been engaged as consultant designer and now began work on an air-cooled inverted six-cylinder design.
 Following a change of personnel, the engine was given the go-ahead in 1932, with aircraft manufacturer de Havilland identified as a likely customer.

 Unlike the later de Havilland Gipsy Six the poppet valves were operated by a single gear driven overhead camshaft.

 The engine was first named the E97 and introduced to the market in 1932.
-However none were sold and, after slight modifications, it was reintroduced the next year as the Javelin.
+However, none were sold, and, after slight modifications, it was reintroduced the next year as the Javelin.

 Development continued but only a few were sold for experimental and prototype aircraft.

-By 1935 Napier's needed to refocus their efforts and, with Halford's broadly similar but more powerful de Havilland Gipsy Six now on the market, the Javelin was withdrawn.
+By 1935 Napier needed to refocus their efforts and, with Halford's broadly similar but more powerful de Havilland Gipsy Six now on the market, the Javelin was withdrawn.